 In spite of this very well-established statistical data, severe aortic valve stenosis continues to be a grossly “neglected child” in our medical community.

 A good example is the all-too-common case of the little old lady who complains of worsening shortness of breath and ankle swelling.
 Her doctor prescribes some Lasix (a diuretic) and she gets better.
 Two months later she shows up in the emergency room with recurrent CHF that resolves with a few intravenous shots of Lasix.
-An Echocardiogram is obtained at this time and it shows severe or moderate-to-severe AS (Aortic Valve Area of 1.1 cmor less).
+An Echocardiogram is obtained at this time and it shows severe or moderate-to-severe AS (Aortic Valve Area of 1.1 cm2 or less).

 This elderly patient and her family are reassured that some more Lasix will do the trick and that, after all, they might not want to rock the boat with a “dangerous” aortic valve replacement.
 Few more months go by and the family will call her doctor to inform him that Grandma has passed away.